npgsql/doc/conceptual/EFCore.PG/mapping/translations.md

 The below translations provide functionality for determining the similarity of alphanumeric text based on trigram matching, using the [`pg_trgm`](https://www.postgresql.org/docs/current/pgtrgm.html) extension which is bundled with standard PostgreSQL distributions.
 All the below parameters are strings.

-> [!NOTE]
-> Prior to version 6.0, to use these translations, your project must depend on the [Npgsql.EntityFrameworkCore.PostgreSQL.Trigrams](https://www.nuget.org/packages/Npgsql.EntityFrameworkCore.PostgreSQL.Trigrams/) package, and call `UseTrigrams()` in your `OnModelConfiguring`.

 .NET                                                              | SQL
 ----------------------------------------------------------------- | --------------------
 EF.Functions.TrigramsShow(s)                                      | show_trgm(s)